Contribution to the Global Fund to Fight AIDS, Tuberculosis and Malaria (GF)

 Switzerland contributed to strengthen Country Coordinating Mechanisms in countries through the multi-bi partnership with the BACKUP health programme.
 Switzerland played a key role in initiating and shaping the Board-level discussion on the role and function of Country Coordinating Mechanisms.

 |Mittelfristige Wirkung des gegenwärtigen Engagements der Organisation||

-The health goals and targets set in the 2017-2022 Global Fund Strategy are explictly linked to the global disease targets developed by its main multilateral specialised partners in the fight against HIV/AIDS, TB and malaria epidemics.
+The health goals and targets set in the 2017-2022 Global Fund Strategy are explictly linked to the Global Plans developed by its main multilateral specialised partners in the fight against AIDS, TB and malaria epidemics.
 The Global Fund will also contribute to the realization of the Sustainable Development Goals adopted by all Member States of the United Nations in September 2015.
-In particular financing provided through the Global Fund will contribute to enable countries meet Goal 3 and the associated target 3.3 that seeks to end the epidemics of HIV/AIDS, TB, and malaria by 2030.
+In particular financing provided through the Global Fund will contribute to enable countries meet Goal 3 and the associated target 3.3 that seeks to end the epidemics of AIDS, TB, and malaria by 2030.

 |Mittelfristige Wirkung des gegenwärtigen Engagements der Schweiz||